Curriculum Guide · Courses

-Victoria Nourse and
+Professors Rostain, Nourse and Mulcahy

-| 4 credit hours
+J.D.
+Practicum 1176 | 4 credit hours

 Administrative law tends to be a course on how courts treat administrative agencies, rather than on how those agencies actually work.
 This new practicum will allow students to see an agency “in action,” rather than from the rear view mirror of a courtroom.
 Administrative law concepts such as “formal rulemaking,” “informal rulemaking,” as well as the myriad of ways in which agencies act outside the standard model (advisories, letter rulings etc.) will come to life in a course where the students are actually injected into agencies to see how they solve problems and how their actions affect the subjects of regulation (here NGOs).
 With more than 400 federal agencies and thousands of lawyers practicing in executive and independent agencies, regulatory agencies offer a large and varied landscape for law students to explore.
 By learning about particular agency problems and solutions, students will also gain insight into some of the larger questions posed by administrative law, such as whether independent agencies are truly independent, and whether deference is in fact owed to agencies based on their expertise.

-Students may not concurrently enroll in this practicum course and a clinic (except Street Law) or another practicum course.
+Students may not concurrently enroll in this practicum course and a clinic or another practicum course.
 Students may concurrently enroll in this practicum course and an externship.